elsampsa/valkka-examples/.github/ISSUE_TEMPLATE/general.md

 The idea in this kind of ticket is to have discussion.
 However, due to the nature of the ticket, it's going to be rather vague.

-If you need something more exact, please file a bug report.
+If your problem/issue is more exact, please file a bug report.